coecms/coecms.github.io/_posts/2018-10-26 Setting up NetCDF file attributes.md

 `Original_name` is important to provide if you have changed a variable name (whether for readability or other purposes).
 That way you can identify the original fields provided by the data source.
 Sometimes projects will use certain variable names.
 For example, CMIP6 used `tos` to refer to `sea_surface_temperature` (CF standard name).

 In contrast to global attributes, when it comes to variable attributes, all the above should be included from the beginning, so that you don’t lose track of what’s going on.
-Cell methods - direct them to documentation.
-Same with boundary - centre or start of time step.

 # Real-life examples of problems with variables